waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

   end
 end
 ```

+**Once passing please ensure that you do a manual test in IRB.
+Is everything as we expect?**

 We just finish getting this working and in comes an email from our client.
 Docking stations should have a default capacity of 20, but sometimes they have a capacity of 30 or 40.
 Hearing this, we refrain from leaping in to the code base, or even the tests, but update our user stories and domain model appropriately.